dineshucreate/react-native-innovator/docs/PROJECT_SETUP.md

     5.1 Running from the command-line

-      Use the following scripts(added into the `package.json` file) to run the andorid and iOS apps
+      Use the following scripts(added into the `package.json` file) to run the android and iOS apps
       * `yarn iosStagingDebug` for staging debug on iOS
       * `yarn iosProductionDebug` for production debug on iOS
       * `yarn androidStagingDebug` for staging debug on android